 - Eagle-eyed readers may spot that Shel Jelavan is wearing the same clothes she had on three days ago in #1, when she learned of her brother’s death.
 There are some minor coloring differences, but it’s the same outfit.
 Distraught, she has been…

-- Lucien’s look on panel two of page four is my favorite shot of him, yet.
-We’ll cast Rutger Hauer in the movie…
+- Lucien’s look on panel two of page four is one of my favorite shots of him.
+I remember thinking we'd cast Rutger Hauer in the movie…

 - Poor Valius Ying.
-Now he’s the answer to a trivia question: He’s the first character to die “on-screen” in the KOTOR comics series – and that includes the Padawans, if you think about it.
+He became the answer to a trivia question: He’s the first character to die “on-screen” in the KOTOR comics series – and that includes the Padawans, if you think about it.
 I don't count the Rakghouls in #3; they're a pretty resilient bunch...

 - Jedi Masters apparently actually do wear their lightsabers during the knighting of Padawans in some ceremonies, which fits very nicely with the events of this issue.

-- Shad Jelavan’s last name, previously established in the Taris Holofeed in #0, is misspelled in this issue.
-It’s corrected for the trade.
+- Shad Jelavan’s last name, previously established in the Taris Holofeed in #0, was misspelled in the comic book.
+It was corrected for the trade.

-- The rest of the Padawans talk, finally – and I’m glad I got to name then in the Holofeed, because it really didn’t work to slow down and identify them here.
+- The rest of the Padawans talk, finally – and I’m glad I got to name them in the Holofeed, because it really didn’t work to slow down and identify them here.

 - It’s not explicitly said, but Oojoh, the kid with the snaky hair is clearly the Padawan of Feln, the guy with the snaky dreadlocks.
 Easier to remember, that way…

-- Exar Kun gives us another solid connection to the Tales of the Jedi comic books.
-As I’ve said, this series will be working backwards, as well as forwards.
+- Exar Kun gave us another solid connection to the Tales of the Jedi comic books.
+The series was be working backwards, as well as forwards.

 - I wonder how many people noticed that we planted the red spacesuit in the hold of the Last Resort in #4.
 Gryph buried under suits seemed like a throwaway gag then – but instead, established that they happened to have the exact suit necessary.
 Zayne refers to it in #5, even.

-- I’m a big fan of using the sound effect DDDDOOOOMMMM!!!! in the right places.
+- I was a big fan of using the sound effect DDDDOOOOMMMM!!!! in the right places.
 That’s a holdover from seeing letterer John Workman use it in the Thor days.

 - In the original version of the panel where Lucien begins to look up toward the skylight, we had Jarael plummeting downward on her suit-thrusters, just out of Lucien’s view.
 We decided it was better to preserve the mechanics of what was actually happening until after the masters got their big surprise – and adjusted the scene to just show glints of light from the skylight above.